Berlin Christmas market: 9 dead, at least 50 injured in truck crash

 - Berlin police: Multiple dead, at least 50 injured

-Berlin (CNN)A truck rammed into a crowded Christmas market in Berlin on Monday night, killing nine and injuring at least 50.
+Berlin (CNN)A truck barreled into a crowded Christmas market in Berlin on Monday night, killing nine and injuring at least 50.
 Officials are investigating the crash as an act of terrorism, according to a German intelligence official familiar with the matter.

 Authorities have apprehended the suspected driver, according to a police spokesman.